Medically reviewed by Sophia Yen, MD, MPH

 The most common side effects of adapalene include skin dryness, redness, itching, and scaling.
 These side effects are usually mild and temporary and can be managed with proper skincare.
 In rare cases, adapalene can cause severe allergic reactions, which can cause swelling, itching, and difficulty breathing.
 If you experience any of these symptoms, you should seek medical attention immediately.

 Adapalene can also make your skin more sensitive to sunlight, so it is important to use sunscreen and avoid excessive sun exposure while using this medication.
-Additionally, it is not recommended to use any other topical acne treatments, abrasive soaps or cleansers, or products that contain alcohol or astringents while using adapalene.
-This is because they can further irritate the skin and increase the risk of side effects.

 Get a Prescription for Tretinoin Online